Nitro4542/mc-mod-tools/README.md

 default-backup-path = NOT_SET
 minecraft-mod-folder = default
 cache-folder = NOT_SET

+[General]
+operating-system = Windows
 ```

 All explained:
 `default-backup-path` is the path where all your backups will be stored.
 `minecraft-mod-folder` is the mods folder inside your .minecraft folder.
 Defaults to .minecraft/mods.
 `cache-folder` is the folder where all your mod packs will be cached.
+`operating-system` is your operating system.
+Set either to "Windows" or "Linux" (without quotation marks).

 I would recommend that you configure everything to your needs.